-Dr. Lavian earned a Ph.D. from the University of California, Berkeley in Computer Science where he researched and specialized in communication networks, telecommunication systems, Internet protocols and cloud computing.
-Dr. Lavian has applied his industry expertise and deep technical knowledge to a skilled communication networks expert witness practice.
-He blends intimate knowledge of patent innovation with academic and industry communication networks expertise.
+Dr. Lavian earned a Ph.D. from the University of California, Berkeley in Computer Science.
+He researched and specialized in communication networks, telecommunication systems, Internet protocols, and cloud computing.
+Dr. Lavian blends intimate expertise of patent innovation with academic and industry communication networks excellence.
+He applies his industry expertise and deep technical knowledge to a skilled communication networks expert witness practice.

 Dr. Lavian has deep experience in both high-tech industry and academic laboratories.
 He led three US Department of Defense (DARPA) projects as the principal investigator.
-In addition, Dr. Lavian served as a scientist at UC Berkeley’s RAD Lab and as a Technical Co-Chair for IEEE Interconnects at Stanford University.
-Dr. Lavian spent eleven years working at Nortel Networks’ Research Labs, and successfully spearheaded the development of the first network resource-scheduling service for Grid computing.
+In addition, he served as a scientist at UC Berkeley’s RAD Lab.
+He also served as a Technical Co-Chair for IEEE Interconnects at Stanford University.
+Dr. Lavian spent eleven years working at Nortel Networks’ Research Labs, where he successfully spearheaded the development of the first network resource-scheduling service for Grid computing.

-Dr. Lavian was the first to demonstrate Transatlantic dynamic allocation of 10Gbs Lambdas as a grid service.
-Dr. Lavian created the first demonstrated wire-speed active network device on commercial hardware.
+Dr. Lavian was the first to demonstrate transatlantic dynamic allocation of 10Gbs Lambdas as a grid service.
+He created the first wire-speed active network device on commercial hardware.
 He is a Senior Member of IEEE. and participates as an active member in ACM and IEEE-CNSV.

 In addition to his research and development work, Dr. Lavian is also listed as an inventor of 120 patents.
 A few of the patents in the field of communication networks are listed below:

 Scientific publications co-authored by Dr. Lavian on the subject of communication networks: